Kampi/KiCad/README.md

 My private KiCad repository with symbols, 3D models (most of the models are delivered by the part manufacturer), and footprints for my projects.

 Please write an e-mail to [DanielKampert@kampis-elektroecke.de](DanielKampert@kampis-elektroecke.de) if you have any questions.

+## Setup

+Download the repository and create a environment variable with the name `KICAD_LIBRARY`.
+Set the path of the variable to the location of the repository.

 ## Directories